cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 recommended to perform the heterodyne in a single stage, it may sometimes be useful to have intermediate products.

-To create a DAG for this "two stage" approach the following option needs to be set in the ``[heterodyne]`` section of the configuration file:
+To create a DAG for this "two stage" approach, the following option needs to be set in the ``[heterodyne]`` section of the configuration file:

 .. code-block::